Will My Employer Know If I Take A 401(k) Loan

 How Does A 401k Loan Affect My Job?

-Taking out a 401(k) loan may not directly affect your job, but it could have some consequences that indirectly impact your employment.
 For example, if you take out a large loan or default on your payments, you may need to increase your contributions or delay retirement in order to make up for the lost funds and interest.

-This could affect your long-term financial goals and potentially impact your decision to stay with the company.
 Additionally, if you leave your job while still repaying a 401(k) loan, the outstanding balance will become due immediately.

 If you are unable to pay it back, the remaining amount will be considered a distribution and may be subject to taxes and penalties.